scribu/wp-front-end-editor/CONTRIBUTING.md

 This guide is meant for developers wanting to work on the plugin code.

-The JavaScript files in the [wp.org repository](http://wordpress.org/extend/plugins/front-end-editor/) are generated from CoffeeScript files in this github repository.
+The JavaScript files in the [wp.org repository](http://wordpress.org/extend/plugins/front-end-editor/) are generated from [CoffeeScript](http://coffeescript.org) files in this github repository.

-### Initial setup
+### Initial Setup

 * First, make a fork of this repo and clone it: